 Trick question.
 If you guessed Carolyn Keene, Peter Lerangis, Robert Ludlum, and R.L.
 Stine, you don’t know the “dirty little secret” behind these hugely successful series.
 See, when authors write novels that do really well, it’s a mixed blessing.
 Readers LOVE the books… but then they demand more.

 What’s a book publisher to do?
 Back in the day, they quietly enlisted the help of a team of ghostwriters to keep up with demand.
 Some authors were more transparent than others about this arrangement.
 Some, like Mary Higgins Clark, wrote with a writing partner they know.
 In Mary’s case, her partner is her daughter, Carol Higgins Clark.
 Jodi Picoult teams up with her teenage daughter, Samantha Van Leer.
 Those Little House books?
 Laura Ingalls Wilder had significant “editing” help from her daughter, Rose Wilder Lane.

 Secretly using ghostwriters is undoubtedly one way to scale fiction-writing.
 Openly collaborating with other authors is another, and it’s a model that’s working really well for David Berens, author of the popular Tropical Thriller series.
 Here’s how he’s solved the scalability mystery:

 David Berens has published numerous titles on the KDP platform, including a number that have made it to Amazon’s Bestseller List.
-With that said, he’s far from your typical author.
-This is because he produces thrillers for sale on Amazon… with a twist – both in the stories and in how they’re written.
+With that said, he’s far from your typical author who's writing fiction.
+This is because he produces thrillers for sale on Amazon… with a twist - both in the stories and in how they’re written.

 Although he began as a solo writer, creating books and publishing independently, David now works with a team of authors.
 They collaborate to produce the manuscript, and David heads up the publishing-related aspects.
 The books are fast-paced, and with multiple writers available to work on them, the entire operation is fully scalable.